The Wonderful World of Willows

 This is a male form of the species that is responsible for producing so many variations;

 we were generously allowed to take cuttings of this plant from the Arnold Arboretum in 2014 (their accession number AA1045-79-D).
 This forms a vigorous upright shrub with somewhat arching branches when mature.
-The leaves and stems are very bitter as it contains large amount of Salicylic acid; too bitter for animals to eat!
+The leaves and stems are very bitter as it contains large amount of Salicylic acid; too bitter for most animals to eat!
+However, we have recently learned that cows will eat Salix purpurea varieties.
 What is so amazing about this selection it that it is the most rust resistant purpurea I have in my collection of 26+ varieties!
 Rust is not usually a problem in most willows, but in exceptionally rainy springs and summers, several may be infected—as are many other types of plants.

 It has showy male flowers typical of the species that appear before the bluish-gray leaves, typical of the species, appear.
 It is a European and Western Russian native that has naturalized widely over Northeastern North America (including Fairfield VT) and the NW Pacific Coast.
 One such plant, a wildling in a ditch by the side of the road I had admired for many years for it's very slender growth, was removed to build a driveway last year.
 Luckily I had taken cuttings of it the previous year.
 So now I will see how it compares with all the others!
 Dried rod color: